 Columbia College is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.
-This authorization is subject to periodic review and authorizes Columbia College to offer the following degree programs: Associate in Arts; Associate in General Studies; Associate in Science in Business Administration; Associate in Science in Criminal Justice Administration; Associate in Science in Human Services; Bachelor of Arts in American Studies; Bachelor of Arts in Business Administration, Bachelor of Arts in Criminal Justice Administration; Bachelor of Arts in History; Bachelor of Arts in Human Services: Bachelor of Arts in
+This authorization is subject to periodic review and authorizes Columbia College to offer the following degree programs: Associate in Arts; Associate in General Studies; Associate in Science in Business Administration; Associate in Science in Criminal Justice

-Interdisciplinary Studies (in teach-out); Bachelor of General Studies; Bachelor of Science in Business Administration; Bachelor of Science in Management Information Systems; and Master of Business Administration.
+Administration; Associate in Science in Human Services; Bachelor of Arts in American Studies; Bachelor of Arts in Business Administration, Bachelor of Arts in Criminal Justice Administration; Bachelor of Arts in History; Bachelor of Arts in Human Services; Bachelor of Arts in Interdisciplinary Studies (in teach-out); Bachelor of General Studies; Bachelor of Science in Business Administration; Bachelor of Science in Management Information Systems; and Master of Business Administration.

-Columbia College is also authorized to advertise and recruit for the following programs offered via distance learning: Associate in Science in Environmental Studies; Associate in Science in Human Services; Bachelor of Arts in Human Services; Bachelor of Arts in Psychology; Bachelor of Arts in Sociology; Master of Arts in Teaching; and Master of Science in Criminal Justice.
+Columbia College is also authorized to advertise and recruit for the following programs offered via distance learning: Associate in Science in Computer Information Systems; Associate in Science in Environmental Studies; Associate in Science in Human Services; Bachelor of Arts in Human Services; Bachelor of Arts in Psychology; Bachelor of Arts in Sociology; Bachelor of Science in Computer Information systems; Master of Arts in Military Studies; Master of Arts in Teaching; and Master of Science in Criminal Justice.
 Any person desiring information about the requirements of the Act or the applicability of those requirements to the institution may contact the HECB office at P.O.
 Box 43430, Olympia, WA 98504-3430.